Simone-Serafini/Spatial-Parametric-Insurance-Pricing/README.md

 This repository contains the work and the code (soon) of the work on parametric insurance pricing with spatial dependence.

-You can check the presentation of this work a the QMF conference of December 2024.
+You can view the presentation of this work done the QMF conference (December 2024)